Legal insurance in the Netherlands (2026 guide for expats)

 Usually yes — most policies have a waiting period (often three months) for new disputes, so it is best to arrange cover before a conflict arises.

 Getting set up in the Netherlands?
-See our guides to health insurance, car insurance and home insurance too.
+Our overview of insurance in the Netherlands sets out which cover is compulsory, and we have separate guides to health insurance, car insurance and home insurance.

 Receive quotes in your area